 USC Annenberg Center for Third Space Thinking has developed a new, communication-driven, research-based methodology to frame and solve problems that can help organizations and individuals make better, wiser decisions in today’s complex and ever-changing world.

 Somewhere between the important, but limited conventional engineer’s mindset and the MBA’s toolkit lies the third space of communication-centric thinking and its critical “soft” skills that most experts agree are the hardest to find, define, nurture and leverage.

-Through our research, we have uncovered five attributes that when successfully combined can complement and extend the two dominant, more traditional strategic approaches offered by engineering and conventional MBA thinking.
+Through our research, we have uncovered five attributes that when successfully combined can complement and extend the two dominant, more traditional strategic approaches offered by engineering and MBA thinking.
 These competencies and the distinctive way of thinking they unlock are critical to success in today’s continually disrupted world, yet are grossly under supplied in the market.

-Third Space Thinking, created by Dean Ernest J. Wilson III alongside Annenberg’s renowned professors, is based on four years of in-depth, multi-method research around the world, including conversation with 75 global business leaders, combined with deep analytics from Korn Ferry, McKinsey and Boston Consulting Group that led us to uncover a new, strategic space others had over looked.
+Third Space Thinking, created by Dr. Ernest J. Wilson III alongside Annenberg’s renowned professors, is based on four years of in-depth, multi-method research around the world, including conversation with 75 global business leaders, combined with deep analytics from Korn Ferry, McKinsey and Boston Consulting Group that led us to uncover a new, strategic space others had over looked.

 The Third Space model builds upon the core element of the new global reality.
 As the communications revolution rushes to the center of modern society, success now demands new innovative ways of thinking and acting in the face of radical changes.
 Armed with the five attributes of Adaptability, Cultural Competency, Empathy, Intellectual Curiosity, and 360-Degree Thinking, our partners are better able to seize amazing new opportunities and reduce dangerous risks in today’s digital, communication-rich world.
 We invite you to join and co-create our future collaborative space together.